-The collective professional backgrounds of Board members, which include expertise in accounting, investment banking, law, auditing, corporate governance, information technology, strategic management, and general business management, equip the Board to effectively carry out its duties.
-Directors receive ongoing training to enhance their skills and stay updated on changes in statutory and regulatory requirements and emerging corporate governance best practices.
+The collective professional backgrounds of the Board members provide a well-rounded blend of expertise, experience, and knowledge that allows the Board to effectively carry out its duties and obligations.
+The Board's diverse backgrounds include work in investment banking, law, auditing, corporate governance, information technology, strategic management, and general business management.
+Additionally, directors receive internal and external training to enhance their skills and expand their knowledge in various disciplines, including changes to the statutory and regulatory landscape, as well as any new or emerging corporate governance best practices.

-The roles of the Chairman and Chief Executive Officer (CEO) are distinct and separate.
+The roles of the Chairman, Chief Executive Officer (CEO), and Managing Director are distinct and separate.
 This separation ensures an appropriate distribution of power, promoting heightened transparency, accountability, and enhanced decision-making independent of management.
-In leading the Board, the Chairman bears ultimate responsibility for guiding the Company's strategy, and safeguarding shareholders' interests.
+In leading the Board, the Chairman bears ultimate responsibility for guiding the company's strategy, overseeing management, and safeguarding shareholders' interests.
 The CEO, on the other hand, is tasked with executing the company's strategy as approved by the Board and managing the Company's day-to-day operations.
+Despite holding a controlling interest in Mayberry, the Board has thoroughly assessed and confirmed that neither the Chairman's significant stake in the company nor any external positions held interfere with his capacity to fulfill all obligations and responsibilities to the Board and Mayberry.